actions/runner/docs/design/auth.md

 The encrypted access token will be provided as an environment variable in each action subprocess.
 The token is registered with the runner as a secret and scrubbed from the logs as they are written.

-Authentication in a workflow run can also be accomplished by using the [GITHUB_TOKEN](https://help.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token#about-the-github_token-secret)) secret.
+Authentication in a workflow run to github.com can be accomplished by using the [GITHUB_TOKEN](https://help.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token#about-the-github_token-secret)) secret.
 This token expires after 60 minutes.
+Please note that this token is different from the JWT token that the runner uses to talk to the Actions Service.

 ## Hosted runner authentication

-Hosted runner authentication differs from self-hosted authentication in that runners do not undergo a registration process, but instead, they get a 'limited scope token' at runtime to talk back to the service.
+Hosted runner authentication differs from self-hosted authentication in that runners do not undergo a registration process, but instead, they get a 'limited scope token' at runtime to talk back to the Actions Service.
+The scope is limited for a given workflow job execution, and the token is revoked as soon as the job is finished.
 This is an implementation detail that workflow authors do not have to worry about when authoring/running workflows.